lethain/staff-eng/src/markdown/stories/ritu-vincent.md

  I was coding, but I wasn’t coding very much, maybe 20% of my time.
 I was the tech lead for the desktop client area, and spent a lot of time coordinating and providing guidance on projects.
 I also spent a lot of time partnering with recruiting, which was something that I did because I was interested in it, not because it was required.

- For example, I worked on designing speciality interview loops, moderating debriefs and candidate screening.
+ For example, I worked on designing specialty interview loops, moderating debriefs and candidate screening.
 I also did a lot of work on diversity initiatives.
 That’s one of the reasons that I’ve tried engineering management multiple times during my career, because I enjoy participating in organizational growth.

 ___Where do you feel most impactful as a Staff-plus Engineer?___